GET TAX RELIEF NOW!

 Who Should Use This Checklist

-• You have unpaid federal income, self-employment, or employment taxes, including trust
+• You have unpaid federal income, self-employment, or employment taxes, including penalties for recovering trust funds.

 • You believe you have payment options that the IRS has not considered.